ANDREA-NARCIS/Asterisc-Technocrat-Tasks/README.md

 This project is a part of my Python Developer Internship at Asterisc Technocrat.
 The Daily Task Scheduler is a software solution designed to help individuals organize and manage their daily tasks and activities efficiently.
 The project focuses on providing a user-friendly interface with an intuitive layout and navigation for users to easily create, manage, and add reminders for their daily tasks.

 Features:
-User login functionality.
+User Registration and Login.
-Ability to add, update, and delete tasks.
+Users can add, update, and delete tasks.
+Tasks include a task ID, task name, and task date.
-Option to set reminders for specific tasks.
+Users can view their tasks, which are displayed in a list format.
-User-friendly graphical user interface using Tkinter.
+Users can set reminders for specific tasks by entering the reminder time in the HH:MM format.
-Simple and easy-to-understand codebase.
+Error Handling and Validation

 Technologies Used:
 Python programming language